Skip to main content

 Next, copy your SRS and key files into the project folder.
 For this tutorial, we'll assume you place them in test-vectors/halo2.

-Now, add four rust files, just as in the Circom-based Rust project setup.
+Now, add three rust files, just as in the Circom-based Rust project setup 4.
+Use mopro-ffi macro.

-Next, update the ./src/lib.rs file to look like the following:
+Update the src/lib.rs file to look like the following:

 mopro_ffi::app!();